 - Are new versions of History Years 1-4 being released?
 What are the changes and when will they be released?

 The Good and the Beautiful is in the process of creating new versions of the History Years 1–4 course sets.
 This is an intensive, multi-year process including development and piloting so we do not have a release date but do know that new courses will not be available for the start of the 2022-2023 school year.
-Current editions will be restocked until we approach the new release.

 We anticipate that the new versions will still cover the same general topics in each course as the original versions did.
 This means if you completed Year 1 of the original version, you can continue to Year 2 in the new version, and so on.
 Click here to see the exciting new changes we are making to the history courses.